Want a more complete alternative to the

 It is worth noting that the tool not only works on Linux systems, but can be used on BSD, macOS, Windows, and Android.

 So, it is almost a must to know how to install it to get further information about disk usage.

 Install duf on Linux

 We can install

 duf from many methods and even from the official repositories of Linux distributions.

 In the case of Debian (unstable), Ubuntu, Linux Mint and other members of the family

-sudo apt update sudo apt install duf
+sudo apt install duf

 If you are using Arch Linux, Manjaro or another derivative